-Your child will wake up during a nightmare but stay asleep during a sleep or night terror.
+Your child will wake up during a nightmare but stay asleep during a night terror.

 Nightmares and night terrors are common.
 Most children will grow out of them.
-They don't cause any long-term psychological harm to your child.
+They do not cause any long-term psychological harm to your child.

 What nightmares are